goschtl/zope/zope2book/trunk/source/DTML.rst

 DTML Documents are *content* objects (in the vernacular used in the chapter entitled `Using Basic Zope Objects`_).
-If you want to create a "stand-alone" HTML or text document, you might create a DTML Document object to hold the HTML or text.
+If you want to create a "stand-alone" text document, you might create a DTML Document object to hold the text.
 DTML Document objects have their own *properties* (attributes), unlike DTML Methods.